dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 413. Arithmetic Slices.md

 # Solution
 ---
 ## Approach #1 Brute Force [Accepted]
 The most naive solution is to consider every pair of elements(with atleast 1 element between them), so that the range of elements lying between these two elements acts as a slice.
 Then, we can iterate over every such slice(range) to check if all the consecutive elements within this range have the same difference.
-For every such range found, we can increment the countcount that is used to keep a track of the required result.
+For every such range found, we can increment the $count$ that is used to keep a track of the required result.

 ```java
 public class Solution {